-- The first budget revision in December 2018 reflected the student count and staffing costs based upon actual data in lieu of assumptions.
-As with all "first" revisions, the assumptions are now supported by factual increases and staffing positions which were unknown at the July 1st budget adoption. - The second budget revision in April 2019 refined State Aid revenue, local property tax collections from our three major governmental units, Federal revenues, sale of equipment and competitive grants awarded.
-On the expenditure side effects of open enrollment for insurance plans, year to date utilities and fluctuations in operating costs. - The third budget revision in June 2019 again refined State Aid revenue, local property tax collections from our three major governmental units, Federal revenues.
+- The first budget revision in December 2019 reflected the student count and staffing costs based upon actual data in lieu of assumptions.
+As with all "first" revisions, the assumptions are now supported by factual increases and staffing positions which were unknown at the July 1st budget adoption. - The second budget revision in May 2020 refined State Aid revenue, local property tax collections from our three major governmental units, Federal revenues, sale of equipment and competitive grants awarded.
+On the expenditure side, effects of open enrollment for insurance plans, year to date utilities and fluctuations in operating costs were effected by Covid-19. - The third budget revision in June 2020 again refined State Aid revenue, local property tax collections from our three major governmental units, Federal revenues.
 On the expenditure side, the refinement of outflows was reviewed and projected. - This particular year it was determined only three (3) budget revisions were necessary.